Koshtulia

 Koshtulia (Коштуля) is a village in the Mohyliv-Podilskyi urban hromada, Mohyliv-Podilskyi Raion, Vinnytsia Oblast, Ukraine.
 It has a population of 112.

 History

-On 12 June 2020, on order 707-p of the Cabinet of Ministers of Ukraine "On the order of administrative centers and approval of territories of communities of the Vinnytsia region", it became a part of the Babchynets rural hromada.
+On 12 June 2020, on order 707-p of the Cabinet of Ministers of Ukraine "On the order of administrative centers and approval of territories of hromadas of Vinnytsia Oblast", it became a part of the Babchynets rural hromada.
 On 17 July 2020, following the administrative reform of Ukraine, it ceased to be a part of the Chernivtsi Raion and became part of the Mohyliv-Podilskyi Raion.